Debjyoti2004/StaffSync-DevOps-Practice-MARN-App/README.md

 ✅ Each secret is securely stored in a file and mapped inside the container at /run/secrets/....

 📝 Step 2: Create Secret Files

+Create a secrets directory and add secret values in separate files.

 Run the following commands:

 mkdir -p secrets